lfph/gaen-risk-scoring/risk-scoring.md

-# Configuring Exposure Notification Risk Scores
+# Configuring Exposure Notification Risk Scores for COVID-19

 ## Guidance from the Risk Score Symposium Invitational